Valiantsin2021/knack-playwright/Readme.md

 ## This repository purpose is automation of functional test of [Knack.com](https://www.knack.com/)

-## Test report page can be found on [Allure report](https://valiantsin2021.github.io/knack-playwright/)

 ## Before the test run make sure to update local browsers versions to latest and have NodeJS, npm and Java (for selenium standalone and allure report) installed

 ## Test suite